 What would lottery money be used for?

-The state has entrenched budget problems, which led to the substantial transfer of money from the Alabama Trust Fund to the General Fund in the first place.
+The state has entrenched budget problems, which led to the substantial transfer of money from the Alabama Trust Fund to the General Fund.
 Many argue that until these core issues of state finance are resolved, the lottery will simply be a Band-Aid that conceals the need for more fundamental changes in the way the state raises and spends money.

-In a sign of the dire state of Alabama's budget, Sen. McClendon, who also sponsored the last major bill to start a lottery in 2016, said, “my motivation is not to solve fiscal problems in Alabama.
+In a sign of the dire state of Alabama's budget, Sen. Jim McClendon, a longtime lottery supporter, said in 2019, “my motivation is not to solve fiscal problems in Alabama.
 There’s not enough money in the universe.”

 What's next for a lottery in Alabama?

-The Albritton bill has survived this far, but its success is by no means guaranteed.
+The creation of an Alabama lottery is by no means guaranteed.
 Legislation to authorize a lottery must confront a thorny group of constitutional, economic and political hurdles.

-Even if the House approves the bill, there is doubt about which way Alabamians would vote.
+Even if the legislature approves a future bill, there is doubt about which way Alabamians would vote.
 A lottery was previously put to a public vote in 1999, supported by the then-governor Don Siegelman, and voters rejected it by 54 percent to 46 percent.

-There is tension between two groups that run gaming facilities in the state.
-The Poarch Band run casinos in Atmore, Montgomery, and Wetumpka under federal law, while Alabama's four dog tracks operate under state law.
+Adding to the uncertainty, there is tension between two groups that run gaming facilities in the state.
+The Poarch Band run casinos offering electronic bingo in Atmore, Montgomery, and Wetumpka under federal law, while Alabama's four dog tracks operate under state law.